guilhermag/lc-movie-review-api/markdown/english/business-rules.md

     - Can sign in and search for a movie.
       - Can see the informations of a movie and its comments.
     - Can review a movie and give it a score, from 0 to 10.
+    - Can edit own reviews.
     - A READER turns into a BASIC user when their score reaches 20 points.
   - BASIC.
     - Can do everything that a READER does.
     - Can write comments.
     - Can reply comments.
+    - Can edit own comments.
     - A BASIC turns into a ADVANCED user when their score reaches 100 points.
   - ADVANCED.
     - Can do everything that a BASIC does.